Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Algebraic Case

 We can now apply this result in some examples.

-\begin{exmp} Let $\Cat{C}=\Sp$ be the $\infty$-category of spectra.
-An object of $\CAlg (\Sp)$ then is an $\IE_{\infty}$-ring.
+\begin{exmp} Let $\Cat{C}=\Sp$ be the $\infty$--category of spectra.
+An object of $\CAlg (\Sp)$ then is an $\IE_{\infty}$--ring.
 Discrete objects of $\CAlg (\Sp)$ can be identified with ordinary commutative rings.
-Applying the above theorem, it follows that every 1-connective obstruction theory for a commutative ring $A$ is induced by some $\IE_{\infty}$-ring $B$ with $\pi_0 B =A$. \end{exmp}
+Applying the above theorem, it follows that a 1--connective obstruction theory for a commutative ring $A$ is induced by some $\IE_{\infty}$--ring $B$ with $\pi_0 B =A$ if and only if an inductive system of lifts of the obstruction theory exists. \end{exmp}